 Furthermore, when possible, choose platforms with dual power supplies to ensure that a single power supply failure will not result in the loss of a platform.
-See Table 8-2 to determine which platforms support dual power supplies.
 Plug platforms with dual power supplies into two different power sources to avoid the failure of one power circuit causing the entire platform to fail.
 The use of dual power supplies combined with the use of uninterruptible power supply (UPS) sources will ensure maximum power availability.
 In deployments where dual power supply platforms are not feasible, Cisco still recommends the use of a UPS in situations where building power does not have the required level of power availability.